CET ExamAnisha Mukhija

 Maharashtra Common Entrance Test (MAH-CET) is a computer-based management examination.
 Officially referred to as MAH-MBA-CET, The examination is carried out by the Directorate of Technical Education, Maharashtra, for admission to management courses such as MBA / MMS in various institutes in the state of Maharashtra.

-The exam is conducted within the month of March per annum, and therefore the results of an equivalent are usually declared in March end.
+The exam is conducted within the month of March per annum, and therefore the results are usually declared in March end.
+But due to covid-19, CET exam might be delayed this year.
+The exam is expected to be conducted in June this year.

 Admission to the management courses like MBA/MMS/PGDBM/PGDM is a centralized process and covered under the MBA CET CAP round process also known as the Centralized Admission Process (CAP) administered by the Competent Authority of the State of Maharashtra.